 13.04 No person shall alter, or attempt to alter a Certificate of Registration or any other document issued by this Association.
 (Effective 8/1/95)

 The Association Staff will provide any of the above information upon request by members of the Association.
 This is beyond what is on the original certificate.
 There will be a charge per generation per pedigree extension.
 There will also be a charge per generation of color background.
 The information requested will be done at the convenience of the Staff.
 (See inside back cover for Schedule of Fees.)

 15.01 The Association Staff will furnish mare production records to any member of the Association, provided said request is made in writing and fee for each mare prepaid.
-In the event that the member making the request is not the owner of record of the mare, said owner of record will be notified that such a request has been made and filled.
+In the event that the member making the request is not the owner of the record of the mare, said-owner of record will be notified that such a request has been made and filled.

-15.02 Stallion production records will be furnished upon payment of a fee for each stallion per year., at the convenience of the Association Staff, to members of the Association only, provided said request is made in writing accompanied by fee.
-In the event that the member making the request is not the owner of record of the stallion, said owner of records will be notified that such a request has been made and filled.
+15.02 Stallion production records will be furnished upon payment of a fee for each stallion per year., at the convenience of the Association Staff, to members of the Association only, provided said request is made in writing accompanied by the fee.
+In the event that the member making the request is not the owner of the record of the stallion, said-owner of records will be notified that such a request has been made and filled.

 16.01 The original Certificate of Registration may be sent by the owner of the horse to the TWHBEA Headquarters upon the neutering of the horse.
 This provision is voluntary.
 The Secretary shall indicate on the face of the original certificate that the animal has been neutered and return the original certificate to the owner.

 16.02 If the original registration certificate is accompanied by veterinarian’s statement, the owner of the animal will be issued a $5.00 credit toward other Association transactions.